NTB45/NTB45.github.io/README.md

 ### Why does this website exist

-IDK, i just had an impulse to show others the shit i do, usually the stuff that goes unnotices
+IDK, i just had an impulse to show others the shit i do, usually the stuff that goes unnoticed

 ### How I made this